LiteralLySugaR/Hoi4MapCreatorTool/README.md

 Example: transfer 1 1 2 3 4 5 (provinces 1 2 3 4 5 will be transfered to state with id 1).
 - usearray [statesIDS]

-Fourth Manipulation Tool which goal is to perform manipulations with an array of states history entry at the same time.
+Third Manipulation Tool which goal is to perform manipulations with an array of states history entry at the same time.
 - clear

 Will clear everything in the console.